Are there black cougars? Animal puma: description, beautiful photos and pictures, interesting video about pumas. Lifestyle and habitat

 This wild cat has other names.
 Puma is also called mountain lion and cougar.

 The puma animal lives in mountainous areas and is not afraid of high altitudes.
-It also prefers living in coniferous and tropical forests, is found in swamps and plains.
+It also prefers living in coniferous and tropical forests, and is found in swamps and plains.

 How does a puma hunt?

-Puma cubs: appearance and development
+Cougar cubs: appearance and development

-After that, the cougar cubs go in search of their own hunting grounds, but can stay in groups with brothers and sisters for several months after leaving their mother.
+After that, the cougar cubs go in search of their own hunting grounds, but can stay in groups with their brothers and sisters for several months after leaving their mother.

 If you liked this article and you like to read about wild animals, subscribe to our website updates to be the first to receive only the newest and most exciting articles about different animals of our planet.